therealadityashankar/die-roboter/README.md

 The library provides robot models that can be controlled through a simple pivot mapping system.
 Each pivot maps user-friendly ranges (like -100 to 100) to actual joint limits from the robot's URDF model.

+## Using the codebase

+you can start and edit the codebase by just running `npm run dev`

 ## Minimal Example

 You can see this [example on codepen here](https://codepen.io/riversnow/pen/YPyNdOP)